wiredwp/robinpath/README.md

 ### Variable-to-Variable Assignment

-Assign the value of one variable to another:
+Assign the value of one variable to another, including chained assignments:

 ```robinpath
 $city = "New York"